-Rochester man accused of hammer assault at grocery store fails to appear in court
+Rochester man accused of hammer assault at grocery store sentenced to probation

-Rochester police arrested him after he allegedly attacked a person in Cub Foods with a hammer on July 5.
+Rochester police arrested 29-year-old Pedro Vasquez after he allegedly attacked a person in Cub Foods with a hammer on July 5, 2023.

-Vasquez faces 2nd-degree assault with a dangerous weapon and 5th-degree fear for bodily harm or death charges.
+Vasquez was charged with 2nd-degree assault with a dangerous weapon and 5th-degree assault–fear of bodily harm or death.

 Rochester police say officers received multiple calls from Cub Foods at about 11:27 p.m. on the night of July 5.

-When they arrived, they followed the sounds of yelling and screaming to the deli area, where a man was restraining Vasquez.
+When they arrived, they followed the sounds of yelling and screaming to the deli area, where a man was restraining Vasquez, according to police.

 Police took Vasquez into custody, then spoke to witnesses who said he had come into the store and acted suspicious, saying things that did not make sense.